willhk10/RobotArm/README.md

 * Purchased a servo controller to mess with the servo without having to use code.
 This speeds up the testing and debugging process
 * Determined that the use of 2 servos would be necessary in order to throw the ball at least 15 feet using calculus and angular momentum and force laws.
-* Used angular velocity to determine the horizontal displacement of the ball using the length of the arm and the velocity of the arm at the launch point.
+* Used angular velocity to determine the horizontal displacement of the ball using the length of the arm, rotation speed, and the velocity of the arm at the launch point.
 * Purchased additional servo
 * Began prototyping arms
 * Determined the velocity and timing of second servo for optimal launch velocity and angle using calculus and force laws.